How to Throw a Promotion Party People Will Love

 Why Throw a Promotion Party?

 As we said, a promotion party shows that you care.
-It’s a fairly selfless act, and it is purely to celebrate someone else’s success.
+It’s a reasonably selfless act purely to celebrate someone else’s success.
 That makes them feel good, and overall, it makes them like you more.
 However, it’s not entirely about the other person.

 So, when you throw a promotion party, you don’t celebrate the other person.
-You prove yourself to be a worthwhile friend and coworker, and that pays off in the future.
+You prove yourself to be a worthwhile friend and coworker, which pays off in the future.

 How to Throw a Promotion Party